TheKoola/eosstracker/doc/EOSS-Docker-Install.md

 Note:  If there is a new version of the eosstracker container, Docker will pull the latest image and build it.
 Depending on the speed of your computer and Internet connection, this can take several minutes.

-If there is no new version, the docker pull command will exit.
+If there is no new version, the command will simply exit.

-If you do see a new version, execute the following command to restart the container:
+If you do see a new version, execute the following command to restart the container, after the pull and build are complete:
 ```sh
 docker compose down && docker compose up -d
 ```